 It can spread into borders from poorly-maintained lawns and mulches of grass clippings.
 As the RHS explains, you can identify it in your lawn by the flowering, which can occur below the height of cut.
 The small, pale seed heads will give your lawn a peppered look.

-To prevent it, the best thing to do is to take on a good lawn maintenance routine – our guides on how to mow a lawn, how to scarify a lawn, and spring lawn care tips are all full of useful advice.
-You can try to remove larger clumps by hand.
+To prevent it, the best thing to do is to take on a good lawn care routine.
+You can also try to remove larger clumps by hand.
 Lay fresh soil where needed and scatter in new grass seed, to fill in any gaps.

 How do you get rid of docks?